• Skip to primary navigation

 • Add the rice linguine noodles in a zig zag or bird nest pattern (watch the recipe video ABOVE, it's so helpful).
 DO NOT add the noodles all at once.
 Gently press down the noodles with the spatula so that they get a nice coat of water.
 This is IMPORTANT.

 • Now, layer the bell peppers on top of the noodles (for crisp tender veggies **read NOTES below).
-Close the lid of the Instant Pot and SEAL the valve.
+Secure the lid of the Instant Pot and SEAL the valve.
 PRESSURE COOK on HIGH for 2 minutes for al dente noodles. **Read NOTES below for softer noodles.

 • Once, the cooking cycle is over the Instant Pot will begin to beep.
-Wait for Natural Pressure Release for 3 mins and than release the rest of the pressure manually by moving the valve from the SEALING to the VENTING position.
+Wait for Natural Pressure Release for 3 mins and then, release the rest of the pressure manually by moving the valve from the SEALING to the VENTING position.
+Carefully open the lid of the pot.
+You will have a little amount of liquid left.
+Don't worry the noodles will suck up all that liquid while de-tangling them.

 • With the help of two forks gently den-tangle the noodles (refer the recipe Video ABOVE).
 You'll need a little more time and patience to de-tangle gluten free rice noodles as compared to regular wheat noodles.